llefaucheur/GRAPH_INTERPRETER/README.md

 12. CMSIS-Stream is **open-source**, and portable to Cortex-M, Cortex-R, Cortex-A and Laptop computers.

-13. Example of software components (SWC): image and voice codec, data conditioning, motion classifiers, data mixers.
-CMSIS-Stream comes with short list of SWC doing data routing, mixing, conversion and detection.
+13. Example of software components: image and voice codec, data conditioning, motion classifiers, data mixers.
+CMSIS-Stream comes with short list of componets doing data routing, mixing, conversion and detection.

 14. **From the developer point of view**, it creates opaque memory interfaces to the input/output streams of a graph, and arranges data